Media Library Widget

 How to integrate the widget in your app

 Check out the Media Library interactive demo and try out some of the configuration options.
-Although the demo does not cover every possible option, it generates the required code for implementing the options you select, making for an ideal sandbox for getting started with widget.
+Although the demo does not cover every possible option, it generates the required code for implementing the options you select, making for an ideal playground for getting started with widget.
 To personalize the experience you will be prompted to provide your Cloud Name and API key (or Signup for free).

 Integration overview